MetOffice/CSET/docs/source/index.rst

 reviewed evaluation tools with a well defined release cycle and flexible evaluation code that can adapt to users needs.
-CSET is built with portability in mind and can be run on a range of platforms from local desktops to HPC systems and AWS servers.
-It ensures traceable and reproduceable results during the model assessment cycle and offers a legacy for diagnostics and access to observations.
+CSET is built with portability in mind and can be run on a range of platforms from local desktops to HPC systems and cloud servers.
+It ensures traceable and reproducible results during the model assessment cycle and offers a legacy for diagnostics and access to observations.

 It aligns parametrisation development, diagnostic development and evaluation